-- 11 (6) All licensed charitable organizations that have annual gross receipts of two hundred 12 thousand dollars (\$200,000) or less and do not have a weekly bingo session shall 13 report to the office annually at the time and on a form established in administrative 14 regulations promulgated by the corporation. - 15 (7) All other licensed charitable organizations shall submit reports to the office at least 16 quarterly at the time and on a form established in administrative regulations 17 promulgated by the corporation. - 18 (8) Failure by a licensed charitable organization to file reports required under this 19 chapter shall constitute grounds for revocation of the organization's license or 20 denial of the organization's application to renew its license in accordance with KRS 21 238.560(3).
-Reports filed by a licensed charitable organization shall include but 22 shall not be limited to the following information: - 23 (a) All gross receipts received from charitable gaming for the reporting period, 24 classified by type of gaming activity; - 25 (b) The names and addresses of all persons who are winners of prizes having a 26 fair market value of six hundred dollars (\$600) or more; - 27 (c) All expenses paid and the names and addresses of all persons to whom

-1 expenses were paid; 2 (d) All net receipts retained and the names and addresses of all charitable 3 endeavors that received money from the net receipts; and 4 (e) Any other information the office deems appropriate.
-5 (9) No licensed charitable organization shall incur charitable gaming expenses, except 6 as provided in this chapter.
-No licensed charitable organization shall be permitted to 7 expend amounts in excess of prevailing market rates for the following charitable 8 gaming expenses: 9 Charitable gaming supplies and equipment; (a) 10 Rent; (b) 11 (c) Utilities; 12 Insurance; (d) 13 (e) Advertising; 14 (f) Janitorial services: 15 Bookkeeping and accounting services; (g) 16 (h) Security services; 17 (i) Membership dues for its participation in any charitable gaming trade 18 organization; and 19 Any other expenses the corporation may determine by administrative (j) 20 regulation to be legitimate.
-21 (10) No licensed charitable organization shall expend receipts from charitable gaming 22 activities nor incur expenses to form, maintain, or operate as a labor organization.
-23 (11) For the purposes of deposits under subsection (2) of this section, a licensed 24 charitable organization conducting charitable gaming events or sessions shall only 25 be required to deposit its gross receipts and adjusted gross receipts one (1) time per 26

-The charitable gaming involves only games using charity game tickets;
+- (7) All other licensed charitable organizations shall submit reports to the office at least quarterly at the time and on a form established in administrative regulations promulgated by the corporation. - (8) Failure by a licensed charitable organization to file reports required under this chapter shall constitute grounds for revocation of the organization's license or denial of the organization's application to renew its license in accordance with KRS 238.560(3).
+Reports filed by a licensed charitable organization shall include but shall not be limited to the following information: - (a) All gross receipts received from charitable gaming for the reporting period, classified by type of gaming activity; - (b) The names and addresses of all persons who are winners of prizes having a fair market value of six hundred dollars (\$600) or more; - (c) All expenses paid and the names and addresses of all persons to whom expenses were paid; - (d) All net receipts retained and the names and addresses of all charitable endeavors that received money from the net receipts; and - (e) Any other information the office deems appropriate. - (9) No licensed charitable organization shall incur charitable gaming expenses, except as provided in this chapter.
+No licensed charitable organization shall be permitted to expend amounts in excess of prevailing market rates for the following charitable gaming expenses: - (a) Charitable gaming supplies and equipment; - (b) Rent; - (c) Utilities; - (d) Insurance; - (e) Advertising; - (f) Janitorial services; - (g) Bookkeeping and accounting services; - (h) Security services; - (i) Membership dues for its participation in any charitable gaming trade organization; and - (j) Any other expenses the corporation may determine by administrative regulation to be legitimate. - (10) No licensed charitable organization shall expend receipts from charitable gaming activities nor incur expenses to form, maintain, or operate as a labor organization. - (11) For the purposes of deposits under subsection (2) of this section, a licensed charitable organization conducting charitable gaming events or sessions shall only be required to deposit its gross receipts and adjusted gross receipts one (1) time per week if the following conditions are met: - (a) The charitable gaming involves only games using charity game tickets; - (b) The charitable gaming is not part of a charity fundraising event; and - (c) The licensed charitable organization's deposits of gross receipts and adjusted gross receipts from charitable gaming total less than two thousand five hundred dollars (\$2,500) in the week prior to the deposit. - → Section 48.
+KRS 238.560 (Effective July 1, 2025) is amended to read as follows: - (1) The office may investigate allegations of wrongdoing upon complaint or upon its own volition.
+The corporation by administrative regulation may[shall] establish procedures for receiving and investigating complaints in an expeditious manner. - (2) In carrying out its enforcement responsibilities, the office may: - (a) Inspect and examine all premises in which or on which charitable gaming is conducted or charitable gaming supplies or equipment are manufactured or distributed;